CorderoLuis/Corderoluis/README.md

 Adaptable to working in teams, with strong principles of collaboration, effective communication, research capabilities, problem-solving orientation, goal achievement, and attention to detail.

-Experience in Sales Administration and Management, Data Management, Purchasing, and Inventory Control.
+Experience in Sales Administration and Management, Data Management, Inventory, and Inventory Control.